paulbaumgarten/pbaumgarten.com/myp-design/cozmo/README.md

 * a) Submit a photo of your final obstacle course into your portfolio.
 * b) Submit your Python code into your portfolio.

-# 11. Evaluate your own obstacle course
+# 11. Evaluate your obstacle course

 ## Your task/s